sikang99/cinema/README.md

-# cinema : the lightweight video editor for golang 🤠
+# cinema : a lightweight video editor for golang 🤠

 ## Overview